 Feng Shui is an ancient Chinese art and science that governs spatial arrangements in relation to the flow of Chi (energy).
 This 3,000-year-old science teaches you how to balance the energies in homes, offices or gardens ensuring an improvement of your fortunes.
 The principles of Feng Shui should be applied when designing buildings such that rooms, doors, and windows face the right direction in accordance with its laws.

-De-clutter your home: Just the way a clear mind brings in positive thoughts, similarly an uncluttered home brings in positive energies.
-You should get rid of anything that you haven’t used in an year and lighten up your home, providing for easier flow of energy.
+Declutter your home: Just the way a clear mind brings in positive thoughts, similarly an uncluttered home brings in positive energies.
+You should get rid of anything that you haven’t used in a year and lighten up your home, to allow easier flow of energy.

-Bring nature in: The elements of fresh air, natural light and Feng Shui-approved plants are key to providing positive Chi into our home.
-Open your doors and windows as often as possible to bring in air and natural light and to prevent stagnation or blockage of energy anywhere in the home.
+Bring nature in: The elements of fresh air, natural light, and Feng Shui approved plants are key to providing positive Chi into our home.
+Open your doors and windows as often as possible to bring in the air and natural light and to prevent stagnation or blockage of energy anywhere in the home.

-Five Feng Shui elements: Create a balance of the 5 basic Feng Shui elements that include fire, water, earth, metal and wood, to create vibrant energy in all areas of your home.
-For example, if you want to attract prosperity, you should keep wood and water in the southeast part of your home or if you want health, then keep wood in the eastern part of your home.
+Five Feng Shui elements: Create a balance of the five basic Feng Shui elements that include fire, water, earth, metal, and wood, to create vibrant energy in all areas of your home.
+For example, if you want to attract prosperity, you should keep wood and water in the southeastern part of your home or if you want health, then keep wood in the eastern part of your home.

-Feng Shui for cure: There are a variety of ways you can use Feng Shui to cure problem areas in your life.
+Feng Shui for Cure: There are a variety of ways you can use Feng Shui to cure problems in your life.
 You can use things like aquariums, fountains, crystals and even colors to heal and improve energies.

-Front door: Make sure that energy has a smooth route to flow into your home and isn’t blocked by some tree or bins or shoes on the door step.
+Front door: Make sure that energy has a smooth route to flow into your home and isn’t blocked by some tree or bins or shoes on the doorstep.
 Take good, loving care of your front door.
-Make sure that the first thing to see when entering the front door isn’t a bathroom or a mirror or furniture facing backwards.
+Make sure that the first thing to see when entering the front door isn’t a bathroom or a mirror or furniture facing backward.